CDCgov/tostadas/docs/user-guide/cdc-user-guide.md

 nextflow version <CURRENT VERSION>
 ```

-### (4) Update the default submissions config file with your NCBI username and password, and run one of the following nextflow commands to execute the scripts with default parameters and the local run environment:
+### Update the Submission Config

+Run one of the following nextflow commands to execute the scripts with default parameters and the local run environment.

 See [Run a test submission](installation.md#run-a-test-submission).